Baicalein

 Baicalein (5,6,7-trihydroxyflavone) is a flavone, a type of flavonoid, originally isolated from the roots of Scutellaria baicalensis and Scutellaria lateriflora.
-It is also reported in Oroxylum indicum (Indian trumpetflower) and Thyme.
+It is also a constituent of Oroxylum indicum (Indian trumpetflower) and thyme.
 It is the aglycone of baicalin.

-Baicalein is one of the active ingredients of Sho-Saiko-To, which is a Chinese classic herbal formula, and listed in Japan as Kampo medicine.
-As a Chinese herbal supplement, it is believed to enhance liver health.
+Pharmacology

-Baicalein, along with its analogue baicalin, is a positive allosteric modulator of the benzodiazepine site and/or a non-benzodiazepine site of the GABAA receptor.
+Baicalein, along with its glucuronide baicalin, is a positive allosteric modulator of the benzodiazepine site and a non-benzodiazepine site of the GABAA receptor, but with an affinity over 250× lower than diazepam.
 It displays subtype selectivity for α2 and α3 subunit-containing GABAA receptors.
-In accordance, baicalein shows anxiolytic effects in mice without incidence of sedation or myorelaxation.
-It is thought that baicalein, along with other flavonoids, may underlie the anxiolytic effects of S. baicalensis and S. lateriflora.
-Baicalein is also an antagonist of the estrogen receptor, or an antiestrogen.

-The flavonoid has been shown to inhibit certain types of lipoxygenases and act as an anti-inflammatory agent.
-It has antiproliferative effects on ET-1-induced proliferation of pulmonary artery smooth muscle cell proliferation via inhibition of TRPC1 channel expression.
-Possible antidepressant effects have also been attributed to baicalein in animal research.
+The flavonoid has been shown to inhibit certain types of lipoxygenases.

 Baicalein is an inhibitor of CYP2C9, an enzyme of the cytochrome P450 system that metabolizes drugs in the body.

 A derivative of baicalin is a known prolyl endopeptidase inhibitor.

-Baicalein has been shown to inhibit Staphylococcus aureus biofilm formation and the quorum sensing system in vitro.

-It has also been shown to be effective in vitro against all forms of Borrelia burgdorferi and Borrelia garinii.

-Glycosides

-Tetuin is the 6-glucoside of baicalein.